queenofdowntime/queenofdowntime.github.io/_posts/2019-01-19-why-is-overlay-slow-now.md

 completely wrong and honestly thought I would have to start over.
 But when I stopped flipping my desk and actually watched the output of my script as it came through, I noticed that around the 7th mount, the output paused for a good long moment.

 When I adjusted my script to create just 6 mounts, I saw what I had expected to see: slow unmounts.
-So the inode sync could occur during other Overlay operations, but what was different about this new environment which had altered the behaviour?
+So the inode sync could occur during other operations in my repro script, but what was different about this new environment which had altered the behaviour?
 I was now even more curious to hear what Canonical had to say about my second question above.

 # **7: The Real Culprit**

-_Big thanks to Ioanna-Maria Alifieraki of Canonical for her work in solving the mystery!_
+_Big thanks to Ioanna-Maria Alifieraki of Canonical for her work in solving the mystery! **Most of this section simply paraphrases the highlights of her report.**_

-The first thing Ioanna-Maria (Jo) told us was pretty much as we expected: the commit we found is doing the right thing, and any work to improve efficiency would have to be done elsewhere.
+The first thing Ioanna-Maria (Jo) told us was pretty much as we expected: the commit we found is doing The Right Thing, and any work to improve efficiency would have to be done elsewhere.

 And the reason a solution would have to be found outside Overlay was because this whole thing didn't actually have anything to do with Overlay anyway;